-Note also the common phrases: noiz arte 'until when', atzo arte 'until yesterday', gaur arte 'until today', orain arte 'until now', ordu arte 'until then'.
-The following phrases are used as greetings: aurki arte 'see you shortly' ('until shortly'), bihar arte 'see you tomorrow' ('until tomorrow'), gero arte 'see you later' ('until later'), laster arte 'see you soon' ('until soon'), sarri arte 'see you soon' ('until soon'), urren arte 'see you next time' (until next time').
+Note also the common phrases: noiz arte "until when", atzo arte "until yesterday", gaur arte "until today", orain arte "until now", ordu arte "until then".
+The following phrases are used as greetings: aurki arte "see you shortly" ("until shortly"), bihar arte "see you tomorrow" ("until tomorrow"), gero arte "see you later" ("until later"), laster arte "see you soon" ("until soon"), sarri arte "see you soon" ("until soon"), urren arte "see you next time" ("until next time").

-The inessive artean can be used alone as an adverb of time meaning 'still (at the time)'.
+The inessive artean can be used alone as an adverb of time meaning "still (at the time)".

-The noun erdi with meaning 'middle' or 'center' as well as 'half' regularly functions as a location noun, witness the following examples:
+The noun erdi with meaning "middle" or "center" as well as "half" regularly functions as a location noun, witness the following examples:

-egunaren erdian:

-in the middle of the day
+egunaren erdian: in the middle of the day

-hiriaren erdian:

-in the middle of the city, in the center of the city

-itsasoaren erdian:

-in the middle of the sea. in the middle of the sea

-itsas erdian: otsoen erdira: lagunen erditik:

-into the midst of (the) wolves from out of the midst of his fellows eliza ederraren pare:
+hiriaren erdian: in the middle of the city, in the center of the city itsasoaren erdian:in the middle of the seaitsas erdian:in the middle of the seaotsoen erdira:into the midst of (the) wolveslagunen erditik:from out of the midst of his fellows eliza ederraren pare: across from the beautiful church etxe parean: across from the house ijitoen parean: across from the gypsies, in comparison to the gypsies asto baten pare: like a donkey ur garbiaren pare: like clean water (MEIG VII, 153)

-The noun pare, meaning 'pair' and also 'counterpart' or 'likeness', can serve as a location noun referring to the 'opposite side':
+The noun pare, meaning "pair" and also "counterpart" or "likeness", can serve as a location noun referring to the "opposite side":